VaultWallet/react-native-wrapper/README.md

 #### Get all shared accounts
 **`SharedAccount` is an object representing the `public address`, `type`, `isMyAccount`, `nickname`and `userId`** -- All the accounts you share to others and the accounts shared to you

+What does accounts shared with others mean?
+Is this addresses that are generated between you and a contact for the explict purpose of transacting?
 ```
 var sharedAccounts = vault.getSharedAccounts()
 ```